 Ice/Water: Your hair turns a bluish silvery-white and your eyes become milky.
-You can use control water once per day for each +1 bonus of your Influence score, and create water at will, although the maximum volume that you can create in a day is equal to one gallon per caster level.
+You can use control water once per day for each +1 bonus of your Influence score, and create water at will, although the maximum volume that you can create in a day is equal to one gallon per Sorcerer level.
 You no longer suffer any ill effects from naturally cold environments and can walk upon ice as if it were normal ground.

 Electricity/Air: Your hair frizzles with a static charge (that is harmless to you) or flows as if in a mild breeze, even when there is none. and your eyes emit a faint amber glow.
-You may charge your body with an electric field that harms enemies that touch you, and once per day per +1 bonus of your Influence score, you can emit a pulse that does 1d6 per your sorcerer level as a ray attack (rnaged touch; one target).
+At will, you may charge your body with an electric field that harms enemies that touch you (1d6 electricity damage touch attack; Reflex half), and once per day per +1 bonus of your Influence score, you can emit a pulse that does 1d6 per sorcerer level as a ray attack (ranged touch; one target).
 Lastly, you may control weather, as the spell, once per day.
+The use of this Control Weather ability fatigues the sorcerer for 1d6 hours.

 Earth/Acid: Your skin turns a ruddish hue and toughens, granting you a damage reduction 2/-.
-You have no trouble walking across soft ground or ascending a steep slope, thus negating all normal penalties for impediment based on terrain difficulty.
+You have no trouble walking across soft ground or ascending a steep slope, thus negating all normal penalties for iMEAdiment based on terrain difficulty.
 Lastly, you can emit a cloud of acidic gas as a standard action that deals 1d6 damage per two caster levels as a supernatural ability once per day.

-Damage Bonus: At 2^{nd} level and beyond he gains a bonus amount to the variables of his spells.
-This starts at +10% to all variables to spells of his primary element (i.e. A 2d6 Ray of Fire with a 100 foot range becomes a 2d6+10% ray within 110 feet.), and extends at 12^{th} level to +25% to the variables of spells of his primary element.
+Damage Bonus: At 2nd level and beyond he gains a bonus amount to the variables of his spells.
+This starts at +10% to all variables to spells of his primary element (i.e. A 2d6 Ray of Fire with a 100 foot range becomes a 2d6+10% ray within 110 feet.), and extends at 12th level to +25% to the variables of spells of his primary element.
 A 12d6+10 fireball that would normally deal 40 points of fire damage now deals 50!

 At 16^{th} level he gains a +10% bonus to his secondary element, and at 20^{tgh} level this bonus increases to +50% for his primary element and +25% increase to his secondary element.
 These bonuses do not stack, but rather they overlap.
 Thus, a 12^{th} -level sorcerer that gains the +25% bonus does not add it to his +10% bonus.
-He does not get a +35% bonus, but only the highest stated bonus of +25%.
+(That is, he does not get a +35% bonus, but only the highest stated bonus of +25%.)

 Additionally, starting at 6th Level, the sorcerer now adds +1 to each die when dealing damage using his primary element.
 Thus, for a Fire specialist, a 3d6 fireball becomes 3d6+3.
-At level 17 he also gains this ability for his secondary specialty.
+At level 17 he also gains this ability for his secondary specialty (e.g. Light or Darkness).

-This ability does stack with the +% bonus, so a 3d6+3 fireball at 6^{th} level is (3d6+3)+10% (e.g. If 3d6 is 11, then he deals 15 points of damage: 11+3=14; 10% of 14=1; 14+10%=15).
+This ability does stack with the +% bonus, so a 3d6+3 fireball at 6th level is (3d6+3)+10% (e.g. If 3d6 is 11, then he deals 15 points of damage: 11+3=14; 10% of 14=1; 14+10%=15).
+Calculate bonus points first, then percentage bonuses.

 Elemental Form: At 15th level the sorcerer may transform into an elemental with hit dice equal to his own for one round per level.
 He may use this ability once per day.
+While in Elemental form, the Sorcerer retains all of his own mental ability scores and spellcasting abilities, and he gains the physical attribute scores of the elemental along with all of its extraordinary, supernatural and spell-like powers & abilities.